 Resume and Essay

-Your career milestones and educational background help us to determine previous experience and readiness for an Executive MBA Program and the value you will contribute to the classroom.
+Your career milestones and educational background help us to understand your previous experience and the value you will contribute to the classroom as well as your readiness for the Executive MBA Program.
 To help us assess, we look to your professional resume as a summary of your career achievements.
 Instead of listing out your job duties, focus on leadership and impact—what have you done to drive real outcomes in your organization or industry?
 If you can quantify that impact, that’s even better.

 You can also share details that shed light on who you are outside of the office.
 If you sit on a board, participate in civic organizations, or speak at conferences—include those activities.
 Be sure to make these specific and highlight how the experiences can add additional perspective to your MBA cohort.

-The application essay is where we get a better of understanding of who you are, your self-awareness, and your aspirations for the future.
+The required application essay helps us understand who you are, your self-awareness, and your aspirations for the future.
 We want to know why you’ve chosen Booth for your MBA and how the program is going to help you achieve your goals.
 Rick Weiland, an Executive MBA alum who volunteers with our admissions team, has written a great post on crafting your essay that can help.

-Chicago Booth is an academically rigorous institution, and we want to make sure that you can handle the coursework and pace.
-The test score, coupled with your academic transcripts, provides us insight into your academic abilities.
+Chicago Booth is an academically rigorous institution, and we want to ensure you can handle the coursework and pace.
+Your academic and professional background provides us insight into your academic abilities.
+This includes academic transcripts and standardized test scores, though candidates demonstrating strong quantitative abilities may request a test waiver.
 Although these are just two components in your application, we use both to evaluate your capability to succeed and thrive in the program.

 Transcripts are required for any postsecondary courses you have completed.
-When you submit your transcripts, make sure that everything is there.
-We are looking for course names, credits, marks or grades, class rank (if applicable), and your dates of enrollment.
-As a global admissions team, with committee members based in Chicago, London, and Hong Kong, we are well versed with educational systems outside of the United States.
-A few low grades is no reason to panic, but if your overall academic record is not strong then you may want to address this in your optional essay and bring additional focus to other aspects of your application.
+When reviewing transcripts, we are looking for course names, credits, marks or grades, class rank (if applicable), and your dates of enrollment.
+As a global admissions team based in Chicago, London, and Hong Kong, we are well versed with educational systems outside of the United States.
+A few low grades is no reason to panic, but if your overall academic record is not strong then you may want to address this in the short answer section and bring additional focus to other aspects of your application.

 Many Executive MBA candidates have not taken an exam in years.
-Because we require a test score from all applicants, we strongly recommend setting aside time to prepare to do your best.
-We accept scores from one of three standardized tests: Executive Assessment, GMAT, or GRE.
+And standardized test scores may not be necessary for Booth applicants with strong academic and quantitative abilities—candidates are eligible to request test waiver consideration prior to applying.
+For anyone else, we strongly recommend setting aside time to prepare for one of three standardized tests: Executive Assessment, GMAT, or GRE.
 For those less familiar, the Executive Assessment is a good option for Executive MBA candidates.
 It was specifically developed to capture the real-world skills of executives and is more streamlined and shorter in duration than the GMAT.

 Letters of Recommendation

 We ask for two recommendation letters.
 One should be from your direct supervisor.
 This person can speak knowledgeably about your skill set, and it’s important to have their support.
 After your immediate supervisor, the next choice might be a former supervisor, someone your boss reports to, a manager from another department, or a client.
-We are flexible about who you choose for that second recommendation, but be strategic—make sure that they know you and your work well.
+We are flexible about who you choose, but be strategic—make sure that they know you and your work well.